tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 ---
-title: 'What’s the deal with Excel & SSIS?'
+title: "What's the deal with Excel & SSIS?"
 author: Koen Verbeeck
 type: post
 date: 2012-11-27T10:45:00+00:00
 ID: 1803
-excerpt: 'When it comes to importing data from an Excel sheet with SSIS, Excel has quite a reputation.
+excerpt: When it comes to importing data from an Excel sheet with SSIS, Excel has quite a reputation.
 And not a terribly good one.
 Well deserved, to be honest, because numerous issues can rise when dealing with this piece of software.
-This blog post will deal wi&hellip;'
+This blog post will deal wi&hellip;
 url: /index.php/datamgmt/dbprogramming/mssqlserver/what-s-the-deal-with/
 views:
   - 86994